 You can save hundreds of dollars a year by taking advantage of product incentives.

-Even the less enthusiastic coupon clipper can shave an average of 10 percent off their bottom-line by cashing in a small handful of coupons per trip.
+Even the less enthusiastic coupon clipper can shave an average of 10 percent off the bottom line by cashing in a small handful of coupons per trip.

-Store Brands - Try it, You May Like It
+Store Brands -- Try Them, You May Like Them

-The days of generic type packaging and bland tasting food in store brand products is over.
-Companies have worked hard to improve their private-label brands and often the taste is equal to the national brands.
+The days of generic type packaging and bland tasting food in store brand products are over.
+Companies have worked hard to improve their private-label brands, and often the taste is equal to that of the national brands.
 Do not be afraid to experiment.
 If you find the product meets your standards, you can save an average of 40 percent off your annual grocery bill.

 Setting Limits on Impulse Buying

-Also, be certain to check "expiration" and "use by" dates to insure you are buying the freshest products.
+Also, be certain to check "expiration" and "use by" dates to ensure you are buying the freshest products.

 Beware of Marketing Strategies